shaikrizu/ServiceNOW/Readme.md

 * u can add rows difreant sources not only using the form to add a new row on the table

 ##### UI Policy
-* If we want to make feild readonly, madatory, show or hide the feild at certain  condition is called UI Policy
+* If we want to make feild readonly, madatory, show or hide the feild at certain  condition only on form called UI Policy  only on form

 ##### DATA Policy
-* If we want to make feild readonly, madatory, the feild at certain  condition from all the sources(it can be third party email, form, execl sheet) is called DATA Policy
+* If we want to make feild readonly, madatory, the feild at certain  condition from all the sources(it can be third party email, form, execl sheet) is called DATA Policy   all the sources

 * when caller and affected caller are not empty, make assignment group mandatory to achive this go to UI Policy  -> right click -> configure -> UI Policies -> new -> caller is not empty and affected caller is not empty save -> then -> UI Policy action new -> field name [assignment Group] -> MAndatory [true] submit
 * if u make caller and affected caller mention the assignemnt group will become mandatory but if u make any of the caller or affected caller empty it will not become non mandatory for that goto UI Policy __Reverse if false__ (the condition is not matching the changes will be revers back)